 Leigh Anne Bolyard

-Ms. Bolyard is the Director of the Fairmont State University Music Preparatory Department.
+Ms. Bolyard is the Director of the Fairmont State University Academy for the Arts & the Music Preparatory Department.
 Leigh Anne has been teaching voice and beginning piano with the department since January 2009.
-She is also the director of the Children's and Teen Show Choir through the Preparatory Department.
 Along with her work at Fairmont State, Ms. Bolyard is employed with the Marion County Board of Education as a substitute teacher.
 Her other activities include participation in local musical theatre productions at Fairmont State University, and worship leading at her church.

 Marie Borillo received her DMA in Piano Performance from West Virginia University.
 A student of James Miltenberger, she has also studied with Penelope Cecchini, John Couch, James Douthat, Tim Shafer, and Christine Kefferstan.
 She currently teaches as a senior faculty member with the West Virginia University Community Music Program and is an assistant pianist with St. Mary’s Catholic Church in Morgantown, WV.